abunchofnerds-25/ccollections/README.md

 **Key properties:**

 - A queue win is zero-copy: the message is dequeued atomically and ownership transferred.
 - A file descriptor read win: `msg.data` is heap-allocated by `ccol_select` (caller must `free`). `msg.size` is the byte count.
 EOF yields `msg.data = NULL`.
-The amount of data read per call depends on the fd type: datagram fds (SOCK_DGRAM / SOCK_SEQPACKET) receive one full datagram captured in a 66 KiB buffer; O_NONBLOCK stream / non-socket fds are fully drained until EAGAIN; blocking stream / non-socket fds receive exactly one read per call using a buffer of max(4096, max_bytes) bytes -- pass `max_bytes > 4096` via `selectable_from_fd_limited` to read more per call; remaining data is returned on the next `ccol_select` call (epoll is level-triggered -- use O_NONBLOCK if full-drain behaviour is required).
+The amount of data read per call depends on the fd type: datagram fds (SOCK_DGRAM / SOCK_SEQPACKET) receive one full datagram captured in a 66 KiB buffer; O_NONBLOCK stream / non-socket fds are fully drained until EAGAIN; blocking stream / non-socket fds receive exactly one read per call using a buffer of max(4096, max_bytes) bytes; pass `max_bytes > 4096` via `selectable_from_fd_limited` to read more per call; remaining data is returned on the next `ccol_select` call (epoll is level-triggered; use O_NONBLOCK if full-drain behaviour is required).
 - A file descriptor write win: readiness is reported only; the caller then calls `write(2)`.
 - Queue-only selectable sets use a condition variable path with no `epoll` overhead.
 Any file descriptor in the set switches the implementation to `epoll(7)` automatically.